COSI-Lab/book/src/robots/husky.md

 _Last Updated: October 18, 2022_

-The Husky was made by Clearpath Robotics.
+The Husky was designed and made by Clearpath Robotics.

 ## Hardware: